sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 FDA recommends that premarket submissions include threat modeling documentation to demonstrate how the medical device system has been analyzed to identify potential security risks that could impact safety and effectiveness.
-There are a number of methodologies and/or combinations of methods for threat modeling that manufacturers may choose to use.^38 Rationale for the methodology(ies) selected should be provided with the threat modeling documentation.
+There are a number of methodologies and/or combinations of methods for threat modeling that manufacturers may choose to use.^32 Rationale for the methodology(ies) selected should be provided with the threat modeling documentation.
-Additional recommendations on how threat modeling documentation should be submitted to FDA are discussed in Section V.B. below.
+Additional recommendations on how threat modeling documentation should be submitted to FDA are discussed in Section V.B below.

 Threat modeling activities can be performed and/or reviewed during design reviews.
 FDA recommends that threat modeling documentation include sufficient information on threat